wyu97/permgen/README.md

 bash scripts/test_rocstory.sh
 ```

+## Easy-to-use baseline implementation

+The baseline BART implementation can be found at [here](https://github.com/wyu97/Easy-use-BART).
+The repository contains the code to reproduce the baseline performance reported in our paper.
+All hyperparameters and evaluation process are the same as in this repository.

 ## Output examples

-Check our output examples in the `examples` folder.
+Please find our output examples in the `examples` folder.

 ## Reference
 If you find this repository useful in your research, please consider to cite our paper: